 Given below are some useful links for NCERT books and the NCERT syllabus for class 9:

-NCERT maths chapter 14 class 9 solutions are helpful for the students if they stuck while solving NCERT problems.
-Also, these solutions are provided in a very detailed manner which will give them conceptual clarity. practicing these NCERT solutions provide you indepth understanding of concepts that leads to confidence in exan and ultimately you will score more marks in the exam.
+NCERT Maths Chapter 12 class 9 solutions are helpful for the students if they get stuck while solving NCERT problems.
+Also, these solutions are provided in a very detailed manner, which will give them conceptual clarity.
+Practising these NCERT solutions provides an in-depth understanding of concepts that leads to confidence in the exam, and ultimately, higher marks in the exam.

 This ebook serves as a valuable study guide for NEET 2025 exam.